Widener University Delaware Law School: Campus

-Located in Wilmington, Delaware Law School's 40-acre campus is home to 686 students.
+Located in New Castle County, Delaware Law School's 40 acre campus is home to 686 students.

 Academics

-Widener's legal education program included legal clinics that specialize in environmental law, criminal defense, and civil law, which includes family law, and legal assistance on veteran benefits cases.
-Another opportunity provided to its students is the Taishoff Advocacy, Technology and Public Service Institute, which offers an eight-day training program that teaches students how to conduct themselves properly in a courtroom trial.
+Widener's legal education program includes legal clinics that specialize in environmental law, criminal defense, and civil law, which includes family law, and legal assistance on veterans' benefits cases.
+The Taishoff Advocacy, Technology and Public Service Institute offers an eight-day training program that teaches students how to conduct themselves properly in a courtroom trial.

-In addition to legal clinics and the Taishoff Advocacy, Technology and Public Service Institute, Widener offers certification in specialized fields of study.
+Widener offers certification in specialized fields of study.

 The campus offers a variety of pro-bono work or community outreach opportunities through the Public Interest Resource Center.
 Students also have the opportunity participate in extra and co-curricular activities such as Moot court, Moe Levine Trial Advocacy Honor Society, and two law reviews: the Delaware Journal of Corporate Law and the Widener Law Review.

 Admissions

 For the class entering in 2023, the school accepted 67.83% of applicants, with 32.52% of those accepted enrolling.
 The average enrollee had a 150 LSAT score and 3.26 undergraduate GPA.